 The structure of ufrest.ini is similar to an INI file.
 There are sections defined with names in square brackets.
 The name identifies the interface, and the URL specified by the client must include the syntax 'rest=name' in the URL structure.
-Within the section are lines of code (in pure PxPlus Business Basic) that are executed whenever that interface is executed.
+Within the section are lines of code (in pure PxPlus Business Basic, with code block style block 'if ... else ... end if' in addition to native curly brace syntax) that are executed whenever that interface is executed.
 The code can utilize built in objects, such as the library object, but not rule set commands or custom UnForm functions.
 This code is expected to set two variables: response$ and mimetype$, to define the response data and the MIME type of that data.

 The REST call from the client can specify variables in the URL, using standard HTTP query string syntax.
+In addition, variables can be supplied via a POST transaction, using the standard application/x-www-form-urlencoded encoding protocol, or multipart/form-data encoding.
 These variables are available to the code as cgi.name$.